 Which school do you want to support?

 It is easy to confuse a "standard" with the curricular materials and approaches that schools, teachers, or publishers use to teach the standard.
-This confusion blossomed into the political realm in 2014 as school communities struggled to choose and use new books, materials, lessons and tests that matched new "Common Core" standards.
+This confusion blossomed into the political realm in 2014 as school communities struggled to choose and use new books, materials, lessons and tests that matched new "Common Core" standards adopted by many states.

 The story of performance standards probably begins in China.
 In the Sui Dynasty, written exams were made part of the selection process for civil service positions, introducing the idea of “merit” to the process and reducing the power of local authorities to appoint their relatives.
 Though the Sui dynasty proved short-lived by standards of Chinese history, the idea of setting specific expectations as part of a centrally-designed selection process stuck.